 A brief history of the kitchen garden, and where to find them

-Garden historian and author Christina Harrison charts the history of the country-house ‘kitchen garden’, and highlights venues around the UK at which to find edible inspiration.
+Garden historian Christina Harrison charts the history of the country-house ‘kitchen garden’, and highlights where in the UK to find edible inspiration.

 The dream of an allotment

 Late last summer [in 2019], on a scorching hot day, I got the phone call.
 After five long years on a waiting list, I was finally being offered a local allotment plot.
 Having made do with a small garden veggie patch, this felt like a heaven-sent opportunity, and the chance for a whole new horticultural adventure.

 My very first action was to head to the National Trust’s Ham House (handily next door to the allotments) to study its beautiful kitchen garden in detail, taking notes on companion planting, herbs, pumpkins and ‘stepover’ apple varieties.
 Over the past year my husband and I have spent weekends joyfully digging and weeding, growing and planting, dreaming of delicious fresh ingredients to take home.

 Of course, having an allotment took on a whole new dimension once the [first] Covid-19 lockdown was announced.
 Whilst we couldn’t magically produce instant food for ourselves, the allotments soon became a place of sanctuary, a safe place for exercise and social distancing while getting our dose of nature too.
 I can safely say that having my hands in the soil saved my sanity over those long months.
 And I’m not alone (as the growing waiting lists testify), for the simple joy of ‘growing your own’ has enjoyed a resurgence in recent years, and lockdown saw many of us seeking solace in our gardens and scouring the internet for vegetable seeds to grow.